TheCHead/nikku-no-gemu/content/posts/notepad/highlights23.md

 {{< figure src="img/highlights23/evilwithin.jpeg" alt="Evil Within" position="center" style="border-radius: 8px;"  >}}
 I'm a huge survival horror fan, and Shinji Mikami is practically synonymous with the genre as the father of Resident Evil series, which I adore.
 After departing from Capcom and engaging in some freelance work for other studios, Mikami-san founded Tango Gameworks, with The Evil Within being their debut title, released in 2014.

 Well, the game is a bit of a mess, but such a charming one.
-The pacing isn't great, characters are poorly realized, and the gameplay is somewhat clunky, but there's so much going on—so many wild scenarios and mind-bending sequences—that it was hard to leave unimpressed.
+The pacing isn't great, characters are poorly realized, and the gameplay is somewhat clunky, but there's so much going on - so many wild scenarios and mind-bending sequences - that it was hard to leave unimpressed.
 It may not be my favorite survival horror title, but it's certainly one to remember.

 &nbsp;